 - Monitoring after removal to ensure native species are recovering and reducing the return of the invasive species.

 In January of 2004, SAWA established an In Lieu Fee Program for invasive species removal.
 This program gives developers the option to mitigate for impacts in locations other than the project site.

-For project inquiries please contact Executive Director, Hugh Wood, at email@example.com.
+For project inquiries please contact Executive Director, Brian Brady, at firstname.lastname@example.org.